shehreendheda/katacoda-scenarios/tagging/taggingk8s/step2.md

 With inherited tags like `kube_container_name` and custom tags like `environment`, `office`, `team`, etc, think of the different business questions you could ask and answer about this deployment.
 Let's explore how we can filter and group the containers using these tags.

-Note: For any question asked in this section, you can click **Solution** below the instructions to view the answer.
+Note: As you go through the steps below, you can note down your answers to the questions.
+At the bottom of the page, you can click **Solution** to view the answers.

 ## Using inherited tags
 1. For the container map in the previous step, type **kube** in the **Group hosts by Tags** field.
 Three tag keys appear in the list (pictured below).